neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 - Fork the repository
 - Make edits to the relevant pages
+- Build the pages as above to inspect your changes
 - Create a pull request outlining the changes made

 If you aren't sure where the changes should be made, please